How To Sell A Car Online – The Definitive Guide

 An authorised scrappage company is likely to offer around £125-140 for a scrap car (regardless of the brand, or how well its been kept).
 But, that is on the assumption that the car is delivered to site.
 If they have to come and collect the car, this suddenly drops.
 In many cases, cars are scrapped for less than £100.
 Not good!

-Once the car has been scrapped, you’ll need to follow the instructions on your V5(C) form.
+Once the car has been scrapped, you’ll need to follow the instructions on your V5(C) registration document.
 This informs the DVLA that the car has been scrapped, and confirms it’s been scrapped by the appropriate people.
 There are more details regarding scrapping a car on the Government website here, plus you can read a lot more in our ‘scrap my car’ guide.

 Before You Sell A Car Online – The Checklist